cjeannoel2005/swe1-project/README.md

 # **Project Plan**
-Our project plan can be found in Youtrack along side the Gantt Chart
+Our project plan can be found in Youtrack.

 ## Meet our team:
  - [Cedric-O Jean-Noel](/Resumes/Cedric_resume.md).